 This test assesses the ability of radio equipment and ancillary equipment to limit unwanted emissions from the enclosure port.

-[For UE equipment supporting operations in FR2 (Table 4.1-1) with integral antennas only (no antenna connectors available), the EMC radiated emissions cannot be distinguished between the intended emissions nor to any spurious emissions related to these intentional transmissions.]
+For UE equipment supporting operations in FR2 (table 4.1-1) with integral antennas only (no antenna connectors available), the EMC radiated emissions cannot be distinguished between the intended emissions nor to any spurious emissions related to these intentional transmissions:

+This test is applicable to UE equipment without integral antennas, i.e. FR1,

+For UE equipment with integral antennas only, i.e. FR2, the radiated emission is covered by radiated spurious emission requirement in TS 38.101-2 [4].

 8.2.3 Test method